Preservation & Disaster Resources

 - Be sure to migrate electronic records when you install new software on your computer.

-In an effort to aid residents and businesses across Indiana suffering from flood damage, the Indiana State Archives is providing the following information to assist in preserving records and minimizing the damage.
-State Archivist Jim Corridan has also established a special phone line at the State Archives to aid local governments attempting to salvage official government records:
+In an effort to aid residents, businesses and governments across Indiana suffering from flood damage, the Indiana Archives is providing the following information to assist in preserving records and minimizing the damage.
+State Archivist Jim Corridan has also established a special phone line at the Indiana Archives to aid governments attempting to salvage official government records.

 How to deal with flood damaged pictures, documents and books: